Formerly Titled: The Whole Truth, and Nothing but the Truth

 When the facts are given lead us to believe “1 + 1 = 2” without revealing that there is another factor in the equation, we are made to believe that we’ve solved it.
 We’ve come to “our own conclusion.”
 When this is made into a compounding factor of half truths mixed with outright lies that we graft on to, we failed to see that we have been wrapped up in the same web of lies that we feared.

-Once you’ve been led to this point there is one of two things that could happen.
+Once you’ve been led to the point of “Trust Compression” there is one of two things that could happen.
 One: you reflect back on your verification journey and look to where you could have improved.
 This leads you to study your sources and learn to trust again, even if it may be harder to.
 Two: you believe that everything is out to get you and the foundation of truth which has been built in your head has been fueled with contradictory evidence.
 This leads you to believe that you can fight around this web of misinformation.
 When in reality…the only way out is through.

 Leave a Reply